Description

 Note:

-• The temporary files will be automatically cleared after the request ends
+• Temporary files will be automatically cleared after the request ends.

-• If there are no uploaded files in the request, $request->file() returns an empty array
+• If no files are uploaded in the request, $request->file() returns an empty array.

-• The uploaded files do not support the move_uploaded_file() method, please use the $file->move() method instead, as shown in the example below
+• Uploaded files do not support the move_uploaded_file() method; please use the $file->move() method instead, as shown in the following example.

 $request->file('avatar');

-If the file exists, it returns the corresponding file's instance of webman\Http\UploadFile, otherwise it returns null.
+If the file exists, it returns the corresponding webman\Http\UploadFile instance; otherwise, it returns null.

 Example